Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week4.md

 ![resolved](assets/resolved%20week%204.png)

-My backedend logs kept notifying me I had an issue with my public activities.
+My backed-end logs kept notifying me I had an issue with my public activities.

 ![public activities](assets/public%20activities%20week%204.png)

-I had seriousss issue with this for weeks, but successfully I was able to rectify it by changing the last url line in both my db-seed script and db-schema-load from ``URL=$PRODUCTION_URL`` to ``URL=$PROD_CONNECTION_URL``
+I had Seriousss issue with this for weeks, but successfully I was able to rectify it by changing the last url line in both my db-seed script and db-schema-load from ``URL=$PRODUCTION_URL`` to ``URL=$PROD_CONNECTION_URL``

 This is because I was always loading into my schema through my local database. because connection_url is the local connection url despite the name.
 But since I have changed it to production url, I ought to have updated my script which i late did.